Trump's new travel ban blocked: What you need to know

 What is Trump saying about the ruling?

-At a rally in Tennessee, Trump decried the decision as "unprecedented judicial overreach," and a politically motivated move that makes the US look "weak."
+At a rally in Tennessee Wednesday night, Trump decried the decision as "unprecedented judicial overreach," and called it a politically motivated move that makes the US look "weak."
 He's vowed to take the case to the Supreme Court if necessary.

-"This goes beyond me, because there'll be other Presidents," he said.
+"This goes beyond me, because there'll be other presidents," he said.
 "We need this and sometimes we need it very badly... for the security of our country."

-He was defiant about the ban, and predicted victory upon the appeal.
+He was defiant about the ban, and predicted victory upon appeal.
 "We're going to win... we're going to keep our citizens safe," he told the crowd in Nashville.

 He described the new order as "a watered-down version of the first (order)" and said that he wanted to "go back to the first one."

-He so far has not attacked Watson, unlike his response to the judge who issued the TRO placed on his first attempt at a ban.
-Back then, he tweeted that the "so-called judge" should shoulder the blame for any terror attacks which occurred while his ban was on lockdown.
+He so far has not attacked Watson, unlike his response to the judge who issued the TRO on his first attempt at a ban.
+Back then, he tweeted that the "so-called judge" should shoulder the blame for any terror attacks that may occur while his ban was on lockdown.

 Is this judicial overreach?